-Basement mold is essentially mold found in the basement of your home due to various reasons such as lack of ventilation, leakages, flooding, and many more.
-If you have ever walked in your basement and experienced stuffiness in your nose or a rise of coughing, or even noticed some unsightly black spots or white fuzz, then chances are you have mold growing in your basement, and it is time that you remediate it.
+Basement mold is essentially mold found in your home's basement for various reasons such as lack of ventilation, leakages, flooding, and many more.
+If you have ever walked in your basement and experienced stuffiness in your nose or started coughing, then this is an indication of the presence of mold.
+If you have noticed some unsightly black spots or white fuzz, then chances are you have mold growing in your basement, and it is time that you remediate it.

 With most basements only in seldom use, it can spread undetected mold for weeks or even months.
 As mold grows, it eats away at materials such as wood, walls, and ceilings causing structural damage that requires costly and time-consuming repairs.

-Mold in basements can also affect the living area upstairs.
-Mold spores are carried from the basement to the main rooms through a process called the "Stack Effect".
-During this process, warm air rising within the house leaves through the loft, attic, or upper levels causing a vacuum at the lower levels.
-This vacuum pulls the air containing mold spores from your basement into the other areas of your home.
+Having mold in your basements can also affect the living area upstairs.
+Mold spores are carried from the basement to the upper-level rooms through the "Stack Effect."
+During this process, warm air rising within the house leaves through the loft, attic, or upper levels, causing a vacuum at the lower levels.
+This vacuum pulls the air-containing mold spores from your basement into the other areas of your home.

 The quicker you handle the situation, the less damage it will cause.

-There is nothing more frustrating and dangerous than living with black fuzzy patches all over your basement floor.
-Besides the musty smell that could creep into your living space, mold spores in your basement pose serious threat, and can cause numerous health issues through inhalation and skin contact.
-Untreated mold can spread further causing damage to your living space and sometimes to the foundation of your home.
+There is nothing more frustrating and dangerous than living with black fuzzy patches all over your basement.
+Besides the musty smell that could creep into your living space, mold spores in your basement pose a severe threat and can cause numerous health issues through inhalation and skin contact.
+Untreated mold can spread further, causing damage to the foundation of your home.

-Other than being dangerous and posing risk to your health, black molds in your basements can also compromise the structure of the basement and the entire building.
-This is more common in finished basements where the mold feeds on building materials like the wallboards, floors, beams, furniture, carpets, and insulation.
-If proper remediation is not done, black molds continuously feed on these materials, weaken them and make the house unliveable in the long run.
+Besides being dangerous and posing a risk to your health, black molds in your basements can also compromise the basement's structure and the entire building.
+This is common in newly finished basements where the mold feeds on leftover building and packing materials.
+Without proper remediation, black molds continuously feed on these materials creating havoc to your healthy living.

-You can easily clean the mold yourself using common household cleaning agents like vinegar and baking soda if it affects an area less than 10 square feet, or slightly more.
-However, if the mold growth covers a larger area, and is severe, then it is recommended by the CDC and the NIEHS is to hire a professional to remediate mold from your basement.
+You can quickly get rid of mold yourself using common household cleaning agents like vinegar and baking soda if it affects an area less than 10 square feet or slightly more.
+However, if the mold growth covers a larger area and is severe, it is recommended by the CDC, and the NIEHS is to hire a professional to remediate mold from your basement.

-Our professional mold mitigation service will analyze the severity of the problem, and remediate the mold completely to prevent it's reoccurrence.
+Our professional mold mitigation service will analyze the severity of the problem and remediate the mold thoroughly to prevent its recurrence.

-We have several approaches when it comes to basement mold remediation.
-Our team of experienced IICRC certified mold experts are committed to ensuring your basement is free from mold.
+Our team of experienced IICRC certified mold experts is committed to ensuring your basement is free from mold.
 We use effective procedures and a systematic approach to fix moldy basements without causing the molds to spread to other areas in your home, nor causing any discomfort to the family members.

-Our basement mold abaetment service include inspections, moisture mapping to determine moisture source, thermal imaging to identify all wet areas, mold detection and removal, along with recommendations of preventative measures for the future.
+Our basement mold abatement service includes inspections, moisture mapping to determine moisture source, thermal imaging to identify all wet areas, mold detection, and removal, along with recommendations of preventative measures for the future.